Codecademy/docs/content/pytorch/concepts/tensors/terms/view/view.md

   - 'paths/data-science'
 ---

-The **`.view()`** method in PyTorch reshapes a tensor without changing its data.
-This is useful for preparing tensors for operations that require specific dimensions, such as feeding data into a neural network.
-It can change the tensor’s shape, but the total number of elements must remain the same.
+The **`.view()`** method in PyTorch reshapes a tensor without altering its underlying data, provided the total number of elements remains the same.
+This method is useful when preparing tensors for operations requiring specific dimensions, such as neural network inputs.

 ## Syntax